PouyaSonej/PouyaSonej.github.io/_pages/about.md

   - /about.html
 ---

-My name is Pouya Sohrabinejad, and I have just graduated from Artificial intelligence at Shahrood University of Technology.
-My research focuses on “computer vision and machine learning.
+I received my MS in Artificial Intelligence from Shahrood University of Technology in 2023.
+I also hold a bachelor’s degree from Zand Institute of Higher Education, which I completed in 2021.
+Additionally, I have multiple hardware degrees with grade A from the Iran Technical and Vocational Organization.

 **About Me**

 I care a lot about my discipline and love to explore and learn new things.
 I push myself to watch different courses for at least one hour daily on LinkedIn, Coursera, YouTube, and other platforms.
-I also dedicate one hour each day to learning new languages (Japanese at the moment).
+I also dedicate one hour each day to learning new languages (Japanese at the moment) and one hour to working on different projects and coding.
 I believe these activities help me keep my brain active and my mind sharp.

 **Research Interests**